Dr Emma Bennett

 - Location: 1.18 Stage@leeds

 I am an artist, researcher and teacher specialising in performance in its expanded sense.
 I have been working as a solo performance practitioner for more than ten years in a diverse array of settings: I have collaborated with a composer to create vocal scores for concert halls, with a poet to devise shouting performances for gigs, and as a solo artist making mixed media work for theatres and galleries.
 Before that I was a founder member of devising company These Horses, making improvisational dance performances in Berlin and London.
-All of my work centres on the act of speaking - something that can make us feel, by turns, powerful, vulnerable, awkward, relieved, connected, irritable, detached, all and sorts of things in between.
+All of my work centres on the act of speaking - something that can make us feel, by turns, powerful, vulnerable, awkward, relieved, connected, irritable, detached, and all sorts of things in between.

 Between 2014 and 2016 I was a member of Hubbub, an international team of scientists, historians, artists and broadcasters exploring rest and its opposites in a major project funded by the Wellcome Trust.
 This experience spurred my interest in the politics of labour, especially as it plays out in the urban service-driven economies I've participated in all my adult life.
 I continue to be interested in the role of speaking, and role-playing, in work situations.